Systems Thinking Explained Simply

 Shifting Dominance, Delays & Oscillations

-Shifting dominance refers to how different feedback loops within a system become dominant at different times, leading to changes in the behaviour of the system.
-Delays refer to the time it takes for changes in one part of the system to affect other parts of the system.
+Shifting dominance refers to how different feedback loops become dominant at different times, leading to changes in the behaviour of the system.
+Delays refer to the time it takes for changes in one part of the system to affect other parts.
 Oscillations refers to the fluctuations in the behaviour of a system.

 Constraints